Snowflake-Labs/sansshell/proxy/README.md

 stream IDs in each StreamData request, which causes the request to be delivered to each of the specified streams.

-Clients receive from the proxy stream to obtain any responses (whether data or errors), each of which is identified by a previously returned stream ID.
+Clients read from the proxy stream to obtain any responses (whether data or errors), each of which is identified by a previously returned stream ID.

-Finished streams will cause the delivery of an inband "ServerClose" response containing the final status of the target stream (again, identified by its StreamID)
+Finished streams will cause the delivery of an inband "ServerClose" response containing the final status of the target stream (again, identified by its StreamID).

 On the proxy, all of the various streams initiated by a clients are 'children' of the single client -> proxy stream, and will be cancelled automatically